 - off-campus courses offered in the National Catholic School of Social Service

 - off-campus courses held at Ft.
-Belvoir in the School of Engineering
+Belvoir, NSWC Carderock, and 300 M Street in the School of Engineering

 - courses in applied music (subject code MUPI) or music recital courses (i.e., MUS 399/499)

 - courses offered through the Center for Intelligent Transportation & Sustainable Infrastructure (subject code CENT)